0x4hm3d/PhishScanner/README.md

 ```
 python3.x PhishScanner.py -u url -f config.ini -v
 ```

-## Latest Release Notes
-- Virustotal check was added.
-You only need to specify the API key to use it.

 ## Contribution
 1. If you noticed any bugs, thanks to reporting <a href="https://github.com/0x4hm3d/PhishScanner/issues">here</a>